dosh-project/dosh/README.md

 http://www.cmake.org/
 http://www.boost.org/

-Alternatively, it may be possible to install them using a package manager.
+Alternatively, install them as follows: sudo apt-get update sudo apt-get install cmake libboost-all-dev build-essential

 To build, change to a directory where this file is located, and run `make'.
 The resulting executables can be found in build/release/src.